 Luke Gregory designed the Urban Composter while studying Industrial Design at university.
 Luke is passionate about the environment and wanted an easy way to stop food scraps going into landfill.
-He looked into Bokashi composting – and even tried it once – but he found the bokashi bran hard to manage and discovered that it attracted mice and other rodents.
+He looked into Bokashi composting – and even tried it, but found the bokashi bran hard to manage and discovered that it attracted mice and other pests.

 He also didn’t like the fact that most bokashi systems aren’t where you need them.
-Because they attract bugs, most people don’t want bokashi composting systems in their kitchen near food.
+Because they attract flies, most people don’t want bokashi composting systems in their kitchen, near food.
 The problem was this: people won’t compost if it’s too difficult.
-He felt that if people could compost kitchen scraps in their kitchen, using a simple system, more people would do it.
+Luke felt that if people could compost kitchen scraps in their kitchen, using a simple system, more people would do it.

 In 2011 manufacturing began on the first Urban Composter Bucket.
 Luke’s mother Lynette became the marketing and distribution lead for the new product, and it made it’s debut at the famous Glee Trade Fair in England.
 Buyers from all over the world were impressed with the beautiful design and the simplicity of use.
 The Urban Composter lived up to its promise as a stylish kitchen composting system.
 Launched to European markets in 2011.
 Then USA customers first saw the Urban Composter at the Chicago International Homewares show in 2012.

 While customers liked the style and function of the Urban Composter Bucket, there were requests for a smaller version.
 Customers wanted a smaller bucket that fit in tighter spaces and could fill faster.
 In response the Urban Composter City launched in 2013.

 In 2016 manufacturing shifted to Sydney, Australia starting with the production of new stocks of the Urban Composter Bucket and City.